aasthasingh650/Basic-git-commands/README.md

 $ pwd
 c\user\
 ```
-Suppose You was in c:/user initially
+Suppose You were in c:/user initially

 #### Changing Directory
 ```cd``` command is used to change directory to the directory present in the current directory